freelock/matrix-notification-resource/README.md

 * `data_file`: *Optional.* (string) Filename to post using a custom_event message type.
 If unset, defaults to the data_file on the resource.
 If it exists, the file must contain valid JSON.
 * `trigger`: *Optional.* (string) Arbitrary test to add to a "trigger" data item on custom message types.
 * `always_notify`: If true, send a notice even if text_file and data_file are empty.
 If false, and a text_file is specified but empty, a notification will not be sent.
+* `prefix`: If set, this will be added to the beginning of a message.
+Commonly used with $BUILD_PIPELINE_NAME to indicate which pipeline is sending this message.
+* `link`: If set to true, will wrap the text in a link to the build using the pattern $ATC_EXTERNAL_URL/pipelines/$BUILD_PIPELINE_NAME/jobs/$BUILD_JOB_NAME/builds/$BUILD_NAME

 ## Example